 Erasure and Restriction

 Personal data management involves significant rights and obligations, including the right to erasure and restriction of processing, which enables individuals to control how their personal data is handled.
-Franchisors and franchisees must be aware of these rights and implement processes to guarantee right fulfillment, particularly in cases where data subjects exercise their right to erasure or restriction of processing.
+Franchisors and franchisees must be aware of these rights and implement processes to ensure right fulfillment, particularly in cases where data subjects exercise their right to erasure or restriction of processing.

 When considering erasure, organizations may opt for data anonymization, where personal data is rendered anonymous and can no longer be linked to the data subject.
 This approach can be beneficial in situations where the data is still required for statistical purposes or business operations.